The most common cause of Erb’s palsy is shoulder dystocia, an abnormal or difficult childbirth or labor.

 The firm handles cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.

-Are you wondering: How do I find an Erb’s palsy lawyer near me?
+Are you wondering: How do I find an Erb’s palsy attorney in Philadelphia?

-If a loved one has Erb’s Palsy or Shoulder Dystocia or has suffered another Birth Injury, one of our attorneys can assist you in determining if you have a case.
+If a loved one has a birth injury like this, speak with an Erb's palsy attorney in Philadelphia to determine if you have a case.
 Ross Feller Casey offers a free case evaluation.
 You may still be able to investigate a potential claim even if the injury occurred some time ago, but your time may be running out.